New Driver's License Design

-19, 2017, PennDOT will begin issuing new driver's licenses and photo ID cards with updated security features and design.
+In September 2022, PennDOT began issuing new driver's licenses and photo ID cards with updated security features and design.

 As a measure to help protect against counterfeiting, fraud and identity theft, PennDOT makes periodic improvements to its products and processes.

-The pilot deployment for the new products will begin on June 19, 2017 at the Harrisburg location.
-All Driver and Photo centers will transition to the new products by the end of October 2017.
+PennDOT is piloting the new products at the Summerdale Driver License Center in Enola beginning September 12, 2022.
+All Driver and Photo centers will transition to the new products by mid-November 2022.
 The new products will be phased in over the next four-year renewal cycle and will replace existing products.

 Some of the enhanced features include:

 The new cards comply with American Association of Motor Vehicle Association (AAMVA) 2020 specifications.
 For more information, visit the Newly-Designed Licenses/Identification Cards Frequently Asked Questions page.

 Guilloche Security Design, a feature that includes sophisticated techniques to embed a variety of customized security patterning into the credential, using non-commercial software developed specifically for high security documents (banknotes, passports, ID cards, etc);

 Optically Variable Ghost Portrait and Variable Data with UV, features that change their appearance when the viewing angle of the card changes, which moves them from fully visible to non-visible.
 The card also includes an ultraviolet (UV) response that fluoresces under UV lighting.
 The UV response is fixed – visible under UV light regardless of viewing angle;